 Which program is best for my child?

 We get asked this question a lot.
 PreCanSkate is definitely for children who have never skated before.
 They will be sectioned off in one area of the rink, and the coach-to-skater ratio is smaller than CanSkate.
-The session is also only 30 minutes long.
 Typically the age range in PreCanSkate is four to six.
 CanSkate, on the other hand, uses the the entire rink.
 The skaters are expected to move from one "station" to the next, with their group, as well as participate in the two-minute "fast track" segments of the program, which involve skating around the rink perimeter in between group lessons.
-The ratio is slighly larger, and the session length is 45 minutes.
+The ratio is slighly larger.
 This requires more independence and the skating skills to support this.